 The higher the dBi of the antenna, the higher the gain and less of a broad field pattern.
 In other words, high-gain directional antennas can guarantee reliable 4G/LTE connectivity for up to 40kms in remote locations.
 Popular use cases include mining, energy, and engineering sites.

 2. Directional vs. omnidirectional antennas

-As the name suggests, directional antennas only point to one direction, while omnidirectional antennas can provide a 360-degree radiation pattern to capture the signal coming from all directions.
+As the name suggests, directional antennas only point in one direction, while omnidirectional antennas can provide a 360-degree radiation pattern to capture the signal coming from all directions.

-Omnidirectional high-gain antennas are often used in vessels and the maritime industry arriving or leaving from shore, offering reliable, high-speed connectivity up to 25 miles from a cellular tower.
+Omnidirectional high-gain antennas are often used in the maritime industry, for vessels arriving or leaving from shore, offering reliable, high-speed connectivity up to 25 miles from a cellular tower.
 On the other hand, for fixed locations (branches, shops, or office buildings), directional antennas are the best choice to guarantee a better signal.

 3. Size and shapes

 Depending on the use case, size matters.
 For example, antennas used in IoT deployments will come in different shapes and sizes to best meet the form-factor of the device it connects.
 For instance, a small compact all-in-one antenna in vending machines, digital signage, or kiosks is ideal for maximizing performance.

 For vehicles such as buses, ambulances, or service trucks, organizations often look for a more aerodynamic format, plus enhancing functionalities to ensure connectivity on the road, such as WIFI, GPS, and VHF/UHF options.